 Then there are important instructions such as cooking time.

-The stated temperature and cooking time in a recipe should not be based on memory, guesswork and approximation.
+The stated temperature and cooking time in a recipe should not be based on memory, guesswork, and approximation.

 How many self-publishing cooks and chefs test their recipes after they have written them?

-It’s also easy to do, and a very good check of the accuracy of the written recipe.
+It’s also easy to do and a very good check of the accuracy of the written recipe.

-And if this is not practical to arrange, find someone to proofread the recipe for you, and set aside a half an hour to proofread the recipe yourself.
+And if this is not practical to arrange, find someone to proofread the recipe for you, and set aside half an hour to proofread it yourself.

-But yes, the photos are really nice.
+But hey, yes, the photos are really nice.

 No matter what type of blog, online proofreading can eliminate most grammar and punctuation errors.
 You don’t need to know a grammar rule to fix your text.

 You don’t need a copy editor.
 Nor professional editors and proofreaders.
 You only need a free online grammar and spelling checker.

 It only takes a few minutes to run a spell checker and correct any spelling errors.
 Online editing tools can help correct grammar, punctuation, syntax, and simple typos.